 Some of the alternative medicine therapies that we offer include:

 Acupuncture is especially effective in relieving neurological pain in cases of trigeminal neuralgia, sciatica, herpes zoster, multiple sclerosis and diabetic neuropathy.
 Neurological pain can be very intense and often does not respond well to some forms of medication for many patients.
 In such cases, acupuncture helps to relieve the discomfort by stimulating the release of several chemicals (neurotransmitters and opioids) from the brain which decrease pain sensitivity.
 It also causes the release of endorphins, which are the body’s ‘feel-good’ hormones, to reduce inflammation in the affected area.
-Reduction of pain by acupuncture increases function and quality of life of the patient, and the healing effect of acupuncture slows the degenerative changes taking place in the nervous system.
+Reduction of pain by acupuncture increases function and quality of life of the patient and the healing effect of acupuncture slows the degenerative changes taking place in the nervous system.
 It may be quiet effective in chronic pain syndromes, fibromyalgia and chronic fatigue syndrome.

-Yoga is an ancient Indian science which deals with union of self with universal spirit.
+Yoga is an ancient Indian science which deals with the union of self with the universal spirit.
 It has been used for more than 2500 yearrs to give physical and physiological health, mental peace, emotional equanimity and intellectual clarity to the practitioners on this path.
 It involves the performance of various asanas (yogic postures), pranayama (modulation of breathing) and meditation.

 The word Yoga is derived from the Sanskrit word, Yuj which shares its root with Yoke which means to join, allign or bind.
 Therefore it denotes the ultimate union of self with God.
 In Indian belief system, everything is permeated by the supreme universal spirit(God or Paramatma) of which the individual human spirit is a part(Jivatama).
 The system of Yoga is so called as it teaches the way by which Jivatama can unite to Parmatama and so gets liberated(Moksha).

 Various traditions of yoga are found in Hinduism, Buddhism, Jainism and Sikhism.
-However It was collated, coordinated and systematised by the sage Patanjali in his classical work Yog Sutras.
+However, It was collated, coordinated and systematised by the sage Patanjali in his classical work Yog Sutras.

 Hindu monks, beginning with Swami Vivekananda, brought yoga to the West in the late 19th century.
 In the 1980s, yoga became popular as a physical system of health exercises across the Western world.
 Many studies have tried to determine the effectiveness of yoga as a complementary intervention for various physical and mental disorders.
 In a national survey, long-term yoga practitioners in the United States reported musculo–skeletal and mental health improvements.
-The health benefits are the byproducts when a yogi is on path of Yoga.
-However in western world Yoga is more or less used for set of postures, exercises and relaxation techniques to improve physical and mental health.
+The health benefits are the byproducts when a yogi is on the path of Yoga.
+However in western world Yoga is more or less used for a set of postures, exercises and relaxation techniques to improve physical and mental health.